holochain/docs-pages/src/pages/resources/howtos/debugging.md

 ### Understanding the logs

-Interpreting Holochain's logs requires some time and practise, and it is easier the more knowledge you have of how Holochain works internally.
+Interpreting Holochain's logs requires some time and practice, and it is easier the more knowledge you have of how Holochain works internally.
 However, they are a primary method for gathering information about the state of a running conductor, so spending time looking at them will generally pay off.